The Crown | Royalty & the Grey Zone

 Primo Levi, in his collection of essays The Drowned and the Saved, reflects on how humankind tends to read the world.

 We’re forced to divide the knowable into a scheme, to establish a sharp boundary between “us” and “them”.

 People tend to forget what’s not black or white: the grey zone.
 Everything that’s not immediate is left behind.
 The Crown tries to give light to a kind of humanity that people tend to forget and easily put aside.
 It prefers to deepen the personal and sensitive side of the story, instead of the chronological unraveling of events.

 If the Windsors watch the series, they could consider it as a lively interpretation of reality.
 They don’t stand by Morgan’s view of history, as they have made it clear in a letter to The Guardian.
 Their position towards the show as a bearer of truth, however, doesn’t prevent them from enjoying it.
 It looks like the Queen herself spent some of her time watching it.
-Some say she loves it, some she hates it.
-Once again it’s hard to understand what happens between the rooms of the royal palace, what’s real or fictional, and that’s probably there that lies the fame of the family, and of course of the series itself.
+Some said she loved it, some she hated it.
+Once again it’s hard to understand what happens between the rooms of the royal palace, what’s real or fictional, and that’s probably there that lies the fame of the family, and of course, of the series itself.